Military Poncho Shelter Configurations using Trekking Poles

 Use an Overhand Loop Knot to attach the 550 cord guideline.

-On the front guideline, you can use an overhand loop knot or a figure 9 loop knot.
-Slip the loop over the tip of the trekking pole.
-Used a taut-line hitch on the stake end of the guideline.
-This will make it easy to adjust the guideline.
-Next, attached is a guideline for the draw cord of the hood.
-Fully extend the rear trekking pole, wrap the 550 cord around the tip, and add another taut-line hitch.
+For the front guideline, you can use either an overhand loop knot or a figure 9 loop knot.
+Simply slip the loop over the tip of the trekking pole.
+On the stake end of the guideline, tie a taut-line hitch to allow for easy adjustments.
+Next, attach a guideline to the drawstring of the hood.
+Fully extend the rear trekking pole, wrap the 550 cord around the tip, and secure it with another taut-line hitch.
+This will help stabilize the shelter and keep everything in place.

 Military Poncho Shelter Configurations Using Trekking Poles